-The actuarial funding method used in the valuation of this Plan is known as the Projected Unit Credit Method.
+Starting with the July 1, 2022 valuation, the actuarial funding method used in the valuation of this Plan is known as the Entry Age Normal Method.
 The Actuarially Determined Contribution consists of three pieces: Normal Cost plus a Past Service Cost payment to gradually eliminate the Unfunded Accrued Liability plus Timing Adjustment to reflect the timing of the contribution relative to the valuation date.